nawawy/midas_task/Documentation.md

 #### 14. `classify_document(text: str)`

-The classification function checks the content of a document and classifies it into predefined categories based on keyword matching.
+The classification function checks the content of a document and classifies it into predefined categories based on using GPT for classification or keyword matching.
 This approach leverages the `CATEGORIES` dictionary to determine the appropriate category.

 #### 15. `get_doc_type(file_path: str)`